The ego-track of Neville Yeadon (continued):

 Nobody talks about it, of course.
 Intimately, privately, Digestion One triggers Digestion Two in the double metabolism of a Nenn.

-I swallow again, and Digestion Two grants me again an afterglow of my linkage to all previous arrangements of the atoms of which my body is composed.
+I swallow again, and Digestion Two grants me again a warm feeling from my linkage to all previous arrangements of the atoms in my body.
 Beyond it soughs a gentle, wordless syllable breathed by the World Spirit in which we Uranians intermittently believe.
 It is as if the planet is whispering "cheer", bejeh.

 Like the swordsmanship of John Carter, whom I would have liked to emulate, my inventiveness is weaving a web, only in my case it's a web not of steel, but, regrettably, of fraud.

 Get it over with: cough up the idea.
-Then spew it out.
-Quietly, though.
+Then spew it out - but quietly.

 That woman sitting across from me, Vemmev Stinb, is, I now realize from my knowledge-store, a tnef: one of those unfortunate metabolic inverts for whom Digestion One and Digestion Two are back to front.
 I can tell all this by a certain listlessness in her chewing, and I'm sure the rest of her fellow-diners are likewise aware of the sad truth, but nobody says anything because the decent thing to do is to support one who is going through the motions which conform to what should be, though she cannot enjoy them.
 I'm sure that neither she nor they would consider for a moment a certain disgusting other way round the problem... combining the intake of food with another of the body's functions which ought to remain separate... the portcullis of decency slams down to block that path.